How to Make Money Buying and Selling Websites

 Things to consider when valuing a website include:

-• How much revenue the website currently generates via things such as advert space, affiliate links, and guest blogging.
+• How much revenue the website currently generates via things such as ad space, affiliate links, and guest blogging

 • Is the revenue consistent or is it seasonal?
 Does it spike at certain times of the year only to take a hit later on?